 2. Learn it right

 Another tip for you beginners out there is, regardless of what language you choose, to learn it correctly.
 If you learn HTML by coding with tables, it is just not right and experts will for sure agree with me.
 Coding using the latest web standards seems useless to some, but it is really important and I advise you to do it.
 It will not only improve the loading speed of your product, it will also be easier and it will make more sense.
+You can learn how to build a website good way from 1stWebDesigner course too.

 3. Google is your best friend